Financial Aid for US Citizens and Permanent Residents

 Learn more about merit scholarships and need-based grants offered by SIT.

 Federal Loans for US Citizens and Permanent Residents

-In addition to the grants and scholarships offered by SIT, US citizens and permanent residents are eligible for a range of federal financial aid.
-The Federal Direct Loan Program and the Federal Perkins Loan Program are open to graduate students who meet established requirements.
+In addition to the gift aid offered by SIT, US citizens and permanent residents may be eligible for one or more of the federal student loans.
+The Federal Direct Loan Program and the Federal Perkins Loan Program are open to graduate students who meet eligibility requirements.

 Federal Direct Grad PLUS Loan

 The Federal Direct Grad PLUS Loan is a non-need based loan that allows the student to borrow up to the cost of attendance less all other financial aid received.
 In order to be eligible, the student borrower must not have an adverse credit history.